What is Pedagogical Wellness?

 - Utilize professional support such as DTEI consultations to assist with building your course and/or troubleshoot any issues throughout the quarter.

 Given the past few years, we know you have faced enormous challenges in terms of balancing life, work, and teaching.
-Now that we are all resuming back to our “normal activities,” we want to understand how to better support your wellness in the teaching and learning space this academic year.
-What are some successes and challenges you are facing this quarter?
+Now that we are all resuming back to our “normal activities,” we want to understand how to better support your wellness in the teaching and learning space.
+How do you personally define pedagogical wellness?
+What are some strategies you’ve implemented and how have they impacted you as the instructor and your students?
 What areas of teaching/learning support do you need?
-How can we help you through this “new era” of teaching?
-Faculty, lecturers, graduate students, and postdocs are invited to participate in Pedagogical Wellness focus groups.
-Focus groups will take place on Zoom and will be approximately 90 minutes.
-Click on this link to sign up for the PW focus groups.
+Faculty, lecturers, graduate students, and postdocs are invited to participate in Pedagogical Wellness interviews.
+Interviews will take place on Zoom and will be approximately 30-60 minutes.
+Click on this link to sign up for the PW interviews.